 On a similar note:

-You think you're being helpful using "click here" links, but this is how a blind person reads your copy #a11y #UX pic.twitter.com/6fbjaydroPThis is a very basic thing, but something which probably doesn't occur to a lot of writers (I did the screenshot / no text thing for a long time until someone who read one of my blogs became exasperated with my screenshot habits, and rightly so).
+This is a very basic thing, but something which probably doesn’t occur to a lot of writers (I did the screenshot / no text thing for a long time until someone who read one of my blogs became exasperated with my screenshot habits, and rightly so).
 Alt text on images is also good for screen readers.

 Can you spot the good thing in the above post?
 That would be the large “This is fake” warning we’ve plastered onto the screenshot.
 I’m a bit particular about the “clean” look of a screenshot – I find additions to the basic image a little unsightly, but the alternative isn’t very appealing either.

 Elsewhere in the quiz, I covered a seemingly harmless looking blog entry.
 What could go wrong with a written URL in the title?
 Quite a lot, as it happens.
 Once your blog goes out into the big wide world, it’s at the mercy of linking, social networks and all the curious quirks they bring with them.
 If you’re writing about an exploit site and place the URL in the title “as is” – even without any http or www – this is what will happen once it hits Twitter:

 Buried under all of the redactions (no name and shame here) is a fully functional URL which is now also clickable, and attached to Tweets with your name or company on it.

 My final extract from Writey Writer’s fake Infosec blog would be one of my shorter blog posts.
 Can you guess what’s wrong (and why I am indeed on Page 30 of “The Googles”?)

 URL bar, left hand side.
 What’s missing?